polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

 This folder contains the files that will be evaluated during the initial setup of your server, and guides you through setting up a server salt, root password, and other things necessary to "initialize" your server.

+### The "media" folder

+This folder contains CSS and JavaScript files, that System42 is dependent upon.
+System42 is built upon Bootstrap CSS, and uses jQuery some places.
+The files for these libraries can be found in the media folder.

 ### The "page-editor" folder

 This folder contains the actual CMS editor, and all of the plugins for the different types of pages that are in the system.